MicroWebStacks/content-structure/README.md

 1. All markdown files inside the folder are concatenated alphabetically and parsed as one document.
 Front matter is ignored.
 2. The first YAML/YML file inside the same folder becomes the document model asset (`<document uid>#filename.ext`).

 Model assets are stored in the `assets` table like any other blob/file.
-Their UID can be used to fetch the actual payload via the blobs table.
+Their UID can be used to fetch the actual payload via the blob hash/size/path columns on the same row.

 ### URL type
 Content structure allows both file and folder URL types to be used at the same time without the need of user configuration.